-In January 2021, the Group agreed to sell its controlling interest in Mopani to ZCCM and the sale was completed in March 2021.
-Mopani has been historically funded by borrowings from the Group and U.S.\$1.5 billion of debt remains owed by Mopani to the Group, which was deemed to have a fair value at the transaction date of U.S.\$838 million.
-The pace and size of repayment instalments are linked to Mopani's future production and copper prices.
+In January 2021, Glencore agreed to sell its controlling interest in Mopani to ZCCM and the sale was completed in March 2021.
+Mopani has been historically funded by borrowings from the Group and U.S.\$1.5 billion of debt remains owed by Mopani to the Group.
+The pace and size of repayment instalments are linked to Mopani's future production and copper prices..
 The Group has retained offtake rights in respect of Mopani's copper production until the debt has been repaid in full.
-As at 30 June 2021, U.S.\$831 million of debt remained outstanding.